husarion/husarion-vscode/README.md

 On Linux, this extension requires you to install CORE2 toolchain:

-    On Ubuntu/Debian: sudo apt-get install gcc-arm-none-eabi cmake libusb-1.0-0 g++ ninja-build On Arch install gcc-arm-none-eabi-bin, cmake, ninja-build and libusb..
+ * On Ubuntu/Debian: sudo apt-get install gcc-arm-none-eabi cmake libusb-1.0-0 g++ ninja-build
+ * On Arch install gcc-arm-none-eabi-bin, cmake, ninja-build and libusb..
-    If your distribution doesn’t have compiler package for arm-none-eabi architecture, install the binary package from https://launchpad.net/gcc-arm-embedded
+ * If your distribution doesn’t have compiler package for arm-none-eabi architecture, install the binary package from https://launchpad.net/gcc-arm-embedded

-On Mac, you have to fallow steps below:
+On Mac, you have to follow the steps below:

 If you don't have brew installed, follow the instructions at https://brew.sh Install C++ cross-compiler - execute in the terminal:

     $ brew tap PX4/homebrew-px4
     $ brew update
     $ brew install gcc-arm-none-eabi-48

 Install CMake, Ninja and STLink:

     $ brew install cmake ninja stlink

-    Download and install VS Code from https://code.visualstudio.com/ Launch VS Code, press Ctrl-Shift-X, find "husarion" extension and click "Install".
+Download and install VS Code from https://code.visualstudio.com/

+Launch VS Code, press Ctrl-Shift-X, find "husarion" extension and click "Install".
 VS Code will ask you if you want to install also the dependencies - agree.
 Reload VSCode.

 ## Using the extension ##